department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/research-plan.md

    - Have had at least one of the following VA debts: CH 33, Post-9/11 GI Bill, CH 34, CH 35, or Compensation & Pension

 #### Secondary criteria (nice-to-haves)

-- 2 or 3 people who use a screen reader

-- At least 4 women

-- At least 2 men

-- At least 3 people who identify as gay, lesbian, bisexual, or transgender
+- At least 6 people who identify as gay, lesbian, bisexual, or transgender

-- At least 2 people of color

-- At least 1 participant 55 or older

-- At least 1 participant 35 or under

-- At least 2 people with a cognitive disability (e.g., TBI)

-- At least 2 people who don't have any degree or vocational training after high school (to include enlisted Veterans)

-- At least 1 person that has a college degree (to include officer Veterans)

-- At least 2 people who live in a rural or remote area
+- At least 5 people who live in a rural or remote area

-- At least 1 person who lives in a major metropolitan area
+- At least 5 people who live in a major metropolitan area

-- At least 1 non-native English speaker
+- At least 3 non-native English speakers

 ### Screener questions and group diagram